dashpay/docs/docs/user/wallets/dashcore/interface.rst

    The Wallet tab of the Dash Core Options dialog

+Subtract fee from amount by default
+  Whether to set subtract fee from amount as default or not.

 Enable coin control features
   Your Dash Core wallet balance is actually the sum total of all addresses holding balance that are associated with your wallet.
 When